-The following tables present selected historical consolidated financial information of the CGH Group as of and for the years ended 31 December 2020 and 31 December 2019 which has been derived from the CGH Group's Financial Statements incorporated by reference into these Listing Particulars.
+The following tables present selected historical consolidated financial information of the CGH Group as of 30 June 2020 and 2021 and for six month ended 30 June 2020 and 2021 and as of and for the years ended 31 December 2020 and 31 December 2019 which has been derived from the CGH Group's Interim Financial Statements and CGH Group's Financial Statements respectively, incorporated by reference into these Listing Particulars.
 The information below should be read in conjunction with the information contained in "Presentation of Financial and Other Information" and the CGH Group's Financial Statements incorporated by reference into these Listing Particulars.